Brittany Holberg: Personal life

 Just two weeks ago, we were informed that not only would we be strip-searched for our one hour of recreation a day, but also when taken for a shower.
 So for the last two weeks, we have been stripped no less than six times a day, and our cells have been completely ransacked.
 This is every day, sometimes at times like 2:30 and 3 am, and we never leave the building - or our cells for that matter.

 She has also written on behalf of other prisoners, such as a 62-year-old murderer named Betty Lou Beets.

 In 2003, Holberg was interviewed by Ms. magazine about her life.
 She had married as a teenager and in 1993 gave birth to a daughter.
 At the age of 20, Holberg moved back to Amarillo, her hometown, and subsequently fell in with a bad crowd.
 In a Dallas Morning News account, Holberg was described as a woman who was exposed to drugs at home when she was 13 or 14 years old, and had married before she completed high school.
 After the dissolution of her marriage, she became addicted to drugs and confessed to scamming prescription medication from dentists with her aunt.
 Holberg was caught with drugs and was released from state custody after completion of a substance-abuse felony punishment program on September 1, 1996.
 Holberg had also once been gang raped, severely beaten, and cut with a knife; she was hospitalized after the incident.

-Holberg's most recent media mention was in a January 2007 Maxim magazine article titled "Babes Behaving Badly", which featured 10 women convicted of crimes.
-Holberg is one of only six women currently sentenced to death in Texas.
+Holberg's was mentioned in a January 2007 Maxim magazine article titled "Babes Behaving Badly", which featured 10 women convicted of crimes.
+Holberg is one of seven women on death row in Texas as of December 2023.